ralph-groupscholar/ralph-sonic-atelier/ralph-progress.md

 - Introduced scene naming, quick loading, and removal controls for saved moments.
 - Expanded styling for the new library module and improved mobile stacking behavior.

+## Iteration 2
+- Added a session drift console with adjustable drift rate and range plus a step monitor pulse view.
+- Implemented accent and humanize controls to shape dynamics and timing in the generative engine.
+- Introduced a session log panel with timestamped event tracking and clearing controls.

 ## Iteration 1
 - Built the initial Sonic Atelier prototype with a generative sequencer, scale controls, and session randomizer.
 - Added Web Audio signal chain with texture noise, delay-based atmosphere, and energy shaping.